-Formaldehyde is an extremely versatile and important chemical building block that is manufactured on an industrial scale and used in controlled industrial processes for a number of applications.
+Formaldehyde is an extremely versatile and important chemical building block that is manufactured on an industrial scale and used in controlled industrial processes for a great number of applications.
 Most manufactured formaldehyde is combined with other substances to produce formaldehyde-based resins, or glues.
-Formaldehyde-based resins are excellent adhesive and low-cost materials that play an integral role in many construction and furniture applications including the production of particle board and wood panels.
+Formaldehyde-based resins are excellent adhesive and competitive materials that play an integral role in many construction and furniture applications including the production of particleboard and wood panels.
 Some types of formaldehyde-based resins also have excellent heat and chemical resistance which make them essential in the production of certain types of automobile and aeroplane parts.

 Formaldehyde is also used as an intermediate to produce other chemicals, many of which play an important role in the production of coatings and plastics such as polyurethanes.

 Because formaldehyde has excellent antibacterial properties, a small percentage of manufactured formaldehyde can be found in healthcare applications such as vaccines and disinfectants.

 The following are some of the most common substances and polymers made using formaldehyde.